Quirky, characterful house museums in London

 Apsley House

-Apsley House feels like a compact Buckingham Palace, all glittering chandeliers, gilt-framed portraits, and serious aristocratic grandeur.
-Once home to the Duke of Wellington, it still carries the air of military triumph and imperial display.
+Apsley House is opulent in the way of a period drama set - all glittering chandeliers, gilt-framed portraits, and serious aristocratic grandeur.
+Once home to the Duke of Wellington, it's filled with paintings by Velázquez, Rubens, and Goya, alongside extravagant gifts presented after Waterloo.

 Red House